Types of lymphoma of the skin

 Most people with this disease are in their 50s and 60s, but it can also occur in children.
 It is found at least twice as often in men as in women.
 In most cases it does not spread beyond the skin, and the prognosis (outlook) is very good.

 Lymphomatoid papulosis: This is a benign, slow-growing disease that often comes and goes on its own, even without treatment.
-It often begins as several large pimple-like lesions that may develop an ulcer in the middle.
-Under the microscope, lymphomatoid papulosis has certain features that may look like primary cutaneous ALCL.
+It often begins as several large pimple-like lesions that may break open in the middle.
+Under the microscope, lymphomatoid papulosis has features that look like primary cutaneous ALCL.

-This disorder of the skin is seen in younger people more often than the other T-cell skin lymphomas, with an average age of around 45.
+This disorder is seen in younger people (average age around 45) more often than other T-cell skin lymphomas.
 Men get this disease more often than women.

 This disease often goes away without treatment, but it can take anywhere from a few months to many years to go away completely.
 Lymphomatoid papulosis doesn’t spread to internal organs and is not fatal.
-Rarely, some people with this skin disorder develop some other type of lymphoma that is more serious.
+Rarely, some people with this skin disorder develop another, more serious type of lymphoma.

 Primary cutaneous peripheral T-cell lymphoma, unspecified: This is a group of rare skin lymphomas that don’t fit into any special category.
+Most of these lymphomas tend to grow and spread quickly.
 There are several types.

-- Primary cutaneous aggressive epidermotropic CD8+ cytotoxic T-cell lymphoma develops as widespread patches, nodules and tumors.
-It can sometimes look like mycosis fungoides, but a biopsy will show that it is this specific tumor.
+- Primary cutaneous aggressive epidermotropic CD8+ cytotoxic T-cell lymphoma develops as widespread patches, nodules and tumors that often break open in the middle.
+This type of lymphoma can sometimes look like mycosis fungoides, but a biopsy can tell them apart.

-- Cutaneous gamma/delta T-cell lymphoma develops as thickened plaques or actual tumors, mainly on skin of the arms and legs, but sometimes in the intestines or lining of the nose.
-This is a very aggressive lymphoma that spreads quickly.
-In older classification systems, this was considered a subtype of subcutaneous panniculitis-like T cell lymphoma.
+- Primary cutaneous gamma/delta T-cell lymphoma develops as thickened plaques (raised lesions) or actual tumors, mainly on skin of the arms and legs, but sometimes in the intestines or lining of the nose.

 - Skin lymphomas that don’t fall into any of these 3 categories are called simply primary cutaneous peripheral T-cell lymphoma, unspecified.
 People can have either single or multiple nodules.